Language-Research-Technology/ro-crate-maps/README.md

   Run a validator:

 ## TODO: (these are all partially implemented in the [SoSS+ Branch]
-- ROC-MAPS for RO-Crate itself
+- ROC-MASP profile for RO-Crate  (the minimal requirements for the RO-Crate Metadata Descriptor and properties for the RO-Crate Root Data Entity
-- ROC-MAPS for ROC-MAPS (extensions to the RO-Crate Profile chapeter)
+- ROC-MASP for ROC-MASPS itself (extensions to the RO-Crate Profile chapeter)
 - Language Data Commons Schemas an